henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 # Helsingin Sanomat news headline analysis

-# NOTE: In line with the general terms and conditions of Sanoma Media Finland, use of this script is not allowed without formal consent from Sanoma Media Finland.
+# NOTE: In line with the general terms and conditions of Sanoma Media Finland, use of this script is prohibited without formal consent from Sanoma Media Finland.

 ### Description